kutoga/going_deeper/README.md

 ## Summary

 The document descirbes a meta-layer for infinite deep neural networks.
-It basically wraps a few other layers in a special way that allows the neural network to decide how many sub-layers of the meta-layer should be used.
+It basically wraps a few other layers in a special way that allows the neural network to decide how many sub-layers in the meta-layer should be used.
 Each sub-layer has its own weights and, therefore, the networks also decides how many weights hould be used.
 The complete training processe may be done with gradient descent based methods.

 Please read [doc/going_deeper.pdf](doc/going_deeper.pdf) for more details.

 ## Library

 The repository contains a small library that allows to use the described meta-layer.
-The library is bases on Keras (REF).
-The library is very minimal, therefore, not all network architectures may be created with it.
+The library is based on [Keras](https://keras.io/).
+The library is very minimal and, therefore, not all network architectures may be created with it.
 A basic model (the model of the first experiment), may be created like this:

 	# Create the model
 	n_input_units = 8